 There’s a 2360k-dot 0.74x OLED electronic viewfinder, double SD card slots, a dust and splash-resistant magnesium alloy body, and the ability to charge via USB.

 Panasonic says it has “rewritten the algorithm” when it comes to autofocus, to make it much more reliable and reactive when compared to previous S1 models.
 The system's ability to detect bodies, moving subjects, eyes and heads has been improved – and the good news for Panasonic Lumix S1 owners is that these improvements will also be coming to that camera via a firmware update.

 When it comes to pricing, Panasonic hasn’t gone too aggressive, but it has priced the S5 to compete with models such as the Nikon Z6, the Canon EOS RP and the Sony A7 III.
-The Panasonic S5 body-only price is $1,999 / £1,799 / $3,199, or you can get hold of it with the 20-60mm kit lens for $2,299 / £1,999 / AU$3,699.
-Shipping is expected to start from the end of September, so look out for a full review on TechRadar very soon.
+The Panasonic S5 body-only price is Rs 1,64,900 or you can get hold of it with the 20-60mm kit lens for Rs 1,89,900.
+It will be available across Panasonic brand shops and Panasonic 4K Imaging School.

 - These are the best full-frame cameras you can buy right now